What Stillpoint "Nose"

 This Co2 extract is stabilized in Organic sunflower oil.

 So how much should you use?? .05-0.02% is usually enough for the anti-oxidant properties to kick in.
 If you are looking for skin soothing, antimicrobial or anti-inflammatory properties, up the percentage to .5%

-Rosemary antioxidant is also said to inhibit the grown of various Candida strains.
+- inhibits the grown of various Candida strains.